-- 1.10 The amount of funding available under each round of the Program will be published in the relevant Guidelines for that round. - 1.11 All funding provided through the Program will be in the form of Grants.
-No Grant under the Program will exceed \$10 million.
-Applicants are referred to item 4.17 of these Guidelines.
-It is expected that Projects will match the ARENA Grant on a 1:1 basis, with a combination of cash and In-Kind Contributions.
-Applicants are referred to item 4.16 of these Guidelines.
+- 1.11 The amount of funding available under each round of the Program will be published in the relevant Guidelines for that round. - 1.12 All funding provided through the Program will be in the form of Grants.
+No individual Grant under the Program will exceed \$5 million in total contract value, as set out in item 4.18 of these Guidelines. - 1.13 It is expected that Project recipients will, at a minimum, match the ARENA Grant on a 1:1 basis, with a combination of cash and In-Kind Contributions, as set out in item 4.19 of these Guidelines. - 1.14 The Round comprises four Priorities described in item 3.7.
+Eligible Projects will be assessed for merit and competitively ranked against other Projects in the same Round Priority. - 1.15 While ARENA expects to allocate funding to successful Projects in each Round Priority, should projects in any Round Priority not be considered of sufficient merit, ARENA reserves the right to allocate funding across Round Priorities as appropriate.
+This may result in no funding being awarded to Projects in one or more Round Priorities.
+Portfolio fit may also be a consideration in allocating funding across Round Priorities.

+PART 2.
 APPLICATION AND ASSESSMENT PROCESS

-- 2.1 The application and assessment process under the Program is competitive and involves two stages: - a. an expression of interest (EOI) - b. a full application. - 2.2 Eligible Applicants can apply for funding under the Program for eligible Research and Development Projects (the Project).
+- 2.1 The application and assessment process under the Program is competitive and involves two stages: - a. an expression of interest (EOI); and - b. a full application. - 2.2 Eligible Applicants can apply for funding under the Program for eligible Research and Development Projects (the Project).
 The Eligibility Criteria for Applicants and Projects are described in Part 3 of these Guidelines.

-- 2.3 Applicants must submit their EOIs by the closing date and time specified in the Guidelines. - 2.4 EOIs submitted after the EOI closing date and time may not be considered by ARENA.
+- 2.3 Applicants must submit their EOIs by the closing date and time of Wednesday 26 February 2020,5:00 pm Australian Eastern Daylight Time. - 2.4 ARENA may, acting in its sole discretion, elect to consider EOIs and Full Applications received after the closing date and time.